-- 2.7 Appendix 1 sets out details on the form and manner in which the Parties must refer a dispute to Ofcom under ATI Regulation 12(6). - 2.8 A dispute cannot be referred to Ofcom until there is no realistic prospect of the dispute being resolved without that reference.
-Ofcom requires the Parties to provide evidence that they have each made genuine efforts to enter into good faith negotiations and that those negotiations have either failed or that the request has been refused by the infrastructure operator or rights holder.
+- 2.7 Appendix 1 sets out details on the form and manner in which the Parties must refer a dispute to Ofcom in order to comply with the requirements under ATI Regulation 12(6). - 2.8 A dispute cannot be referred to Ofcom until there is no realistic prospect of the dispute being resolved without that reference.
+Ofcom requires the Parties to provide evidence that they have each made genuine efforts to enter into good faith negotiations and that the terms under which the request is to be granted cannot be agreed, that the request has been refused by the infrastructure operator or rights holder or that there has been no response to the request within the time limit for responding.